 Q. Where do I go for Lost Property?
 First Aid?

 A. Please ask at the Trading Post or the Zoo Office for these services.

 Q. Is there a parent and baby change facility?

 A. Yes.
 This facility is available adjoining the Trading Post.

 Q. How old do you have to be to visit the Zoo unaccompanied?

 A. Children under 14 years of age must be accompanied by an adult when visiting the Zoo.

 Q. Can visitors smoke in the Zoo?

 A. Smoking is not permitted in any of the buildings around the Zoo, including all covered areas.
-Smoking is permitted in open spaces in the Zoo, but we would ask smokers to be considerate of other visitors.
-Where visitors are gathered together to view exhibits or to watch our displays, we would request that smoking does not take place.
+We ask smokers to be considerate of other visitors and we discourage smoking in all open areas of the Zoo.
+Smoking is not permitted where visitors are gathered together to view exhibits or to watch our displays.
 During periods of dry weather open grassland and woodland areas of the Zoo can be at risk of fire.
 We ask smokers not to smoke in these areas and to exercise caution with naked flames.
 Please dispose of all rubbish in the bins provided.